 Termination For Cause.
 In the event that either party materially breaches any of its obligations under this Agreement and such breach is not substantially cured within thirty (30) calendar days after written notice thereof is given by the other party, then the non-breaching party may, by giving written notice thereof to the other party, terminate this Agreement as of the date specified in such notice of termination.

-Termination for Breaches of Acceptable Use Policy and TelHosting Policy.
-Without limiting Section 9.2.2, if Registrar breaches Section 3.12 of this Agreement, the Acceptable Use Policy or the TelHosting Policy, and such breach is not cured within five (5) business days after notice thereof from Registry, Registry may, by giving written notice thereof to Registrar, terminate this Agreement as of the date specified in such notice of termination.
+Termination for Breaches..Without limiting Section 8.2.2, if Registrar breaches the ICANN Requirements or TLD Requirements and such breach is not cured within five (5) business days after notice thereof from Registry, Registry may, by giving written notice thereof to Registrar, terminate this Agreement as of the date specified in such notice of termination.

 Termination Upon Loss of Registrar's Accreditation.
 This Agreement shall immediately terminate in the event Registrar's accreditation by ICANN is terminated or expires without renewal.